DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 Miscellaneous:

 * `form_creation_request::commit` and friends should return a `form_stub&`, so callers don't have to check whether the request succeeded even when it doesn't throw an exception.
+* Improve `base_form_load_warning`: it should probably be possible to specify an alias ID when warnings occur while loading a quest alias.

 ## Change `dovah::notices::base_error` and its subclasses into exceptions and throw them directly, instead of wrapping them